austinlorenz/finite_model_theory/README.md

     ϕ(x) ≡ ∃y∃z(E(x,y)∧E(x,z)∧y≠z)

 This reads "There exist vertices y and z such that there's an edge between x and y and an edge between x and z, and y and z are not the same vertices."
-Note that x is not quantified--it is a free variable in the formula, and m-ary query  Q defined by ϕ(x) returns the set of a∈|G| such that G⊨ϕ(a).
+Note that x is not quantified--it is a free variable in the formula, and the m-ary query Q defined by ϕ(x) returns the set of a∈|G| such that G⊨ϕ(a).

 We translate the formula to Maxima code,